 In order to set your sales funnel pages up you will need a few key tools at a minimum.

-But for now I will assume you want to keep control of everything yourself…
+But if you want to setup everything yourself…

 You will need:

 - To Register a Domain Name.
 I use this provider ~ $9/Year for a .com domain.

 - Web Hosting – Stay away from free.
 I’ve used Hostgator ~ It’s about $10/Month for a starter package with a database (for WordPress).
 But Pick Any (non-free) really.
 It doesn’t matter that much as long as you can install WordPress on it.

 For Website Setup (as the examples I gave above) you will need: